 Local shoppers who prefer to pay in instalments and are comfortable with Visa payWave may be interested in DBS Black Visa Card.
-Cardholders earn extra miles from local purchases using a mobile wallet and receive discounts of up to 10% off select retail and travel booking sites.
-Those who make big purchases they'd prefer to pay off over time can enjoy the card's 0% interest instalment plan with no processing fee for up to 12 months.
+Cardholders earn extra miles from local purchases using a mobile wallet and receive discounts of up to 15% off select merchants.
+Those who make big purchases they'd prefer to pay off over time can enjoy the card's 0% interest instalment plan with no processing fee for over 6 months.
 However, this card's rewards are generally lower than other options while its S$192.6 annual fee is waived only the first year, reducing its ultimate value even further.

-What Makes DBS Black Visa Card Stand Out
+What Makes DBS Black Visa Credit Card Stand Out

 DBS Black Visa Card rewards local shoppers who like to pay over instalments and who are comfortable using contactless payment methods.
 Cardholders earn 1.2 miles per S$1 spend on local Visa payWave purchases (using Google Pay, Apple Pay, or Samsung Pay), which isn't great considering there are many cards that offer the same amount of miles for every local transaction.
 All other spend, including overseas, earn just 0.4 miles per S$1 spend.